Murder of Alexis Murphy: Trial and sentencing

 Taylor's case was brought to trial on May 1, 2014.
 Jury selection took about eight hours to complete and the trial was presided over by Judge Michael Gamble.
 Judge Gamble issued a gag order to prevent law enforcement officials, lawyers and their employees from speaking publicly about the case.
 Taylor pleaded not guilty to the charges of murder, stating that while Murphy had been in his camper, she had arrived with another man, Damien Brown, in order to buy marijuana and that the two had left together.
 His lawyer, Michael Hallahan, argued that law enforcement did not fully investigate this claim and focused predominantly on Taylor despite Brown leaving the state shortly after Murphy disappeared.

 Evidence brought against Taylor included testimony from a cashier at the gas station, a bloody T-shirt; and evidence pulled from Taylor's camper, which included the strand of hair, a torn fingernail, and a diamond earring stud.
 Hallahan had made a pretrial attempt to suppress statements and the evidence found via search warrants, but this was denied.

 On May 8, Taylor was found guilty on the charges of first-degree murder in the commission of an abduction and abduction with intent to defile in connection with the disappearance of Murphy.
 During the sentencing, Taylor tried to bargain for a lesser sentence.
 He said that a third person had been involved and that he would reveal the location of the body in exchange for a twenty-year sentence; Taylor's offer was declined.

 On July 23, 2014, Taylor was given two life sentences.

+On December 3, 2020, Murphy's remains were located in Lovingston.
+The identification of the remains was not announced publicly until February 17, 2021.